VGriga/face-semantic-segmentation/README.md

 # face-semantic-segmentation
-#😎🤿

-Comparing models performence in problem of Face Semantic Segmentation
+😎🤿Comparing models performence in problem of Face Semantic Segmentation😎🤿
 1. Unet
 2. Unet with attention
 3. Resnet